Chocolate aficionados, rejoice! A luxurious chocolate mousse dessert is born with a surprisingly delicious and healthy twist … avocado!

 3 large or 4 medium ‘not-too-ripe’, and not over-ripe, avocados

-1/3 cup or more raw coconut nectar or honey (to your desired sweetness)
+1/3 cup or more raw coconut nectar or honey or maple syrup (to your desired sweetness)

 1/2 tsp sea salt

-Optional: 1 tsp. pure vanilla extract (make your own) – adds undeniable depth of richness.
+Optional: 2 tsp. pure vanilla extract (or make your own) – adds undeniable depth of richness.

-PS: If you are looking for a great and tasty way to get more virgin coconut oil in your diet for health reasons (Diabetes, Alzheimer’s prevention, yeast infections, to assist weight loss, or heal the gut), barely warm 1/4 cup coconut oil until it is liquid and mix in thoroughly while still warm to prevent clumping.
+Note: If you are looking for a great and tasty way to get more virgin coconut oil in your diet for health reasons (Diabetes, Alzheimer’s prevention, yeast infections, to assist weight loss, or heal the gut), barely warm 1/4 cup coconut oil until it is liquid and mix into the whole recipe thoroughly while still blending to prevent clumping.
 Coconut oil gets firm below 78°.
 You will likely not taste the coconut oil in the mixture with the chocolate predominating.

 1. On a big plate, mash avocados until creamy.
 I did it with a fork, but you could use a blender for the smoothest consistency possible.

-2. Add nectar, cacao powder, sea salt, and vanilla and mix until they are thoroughly blended.
+2. In a bowl, add nectar, cacao powder, sea salt, and vanilla to the avocados and mix until they are all thoroughly blended.

-3. Top with fresh berries and enjoy!
+3. Top the mousse with fresh berries or shaved chocolate or nuts!
 I shaved on some of my Valentine’s Day chocolate bar to make it extra pretty.